joobei/UnityExperiment/readme.md

-# Joutai: Script-Based State Machine Management Unity3d
+# Joutai: Script-Based State Machine Management for Unity3D
 A collection of scripts for managing state transition with GameObject components.

 ## Usage
 * Use one of the examples or make your own child that inherits from "State" or from another of the example states.
 * Drag Script onto GameObject.
 You can use multiple copies.
+* Each state enables its "neededObjects" on startup and disables everything else tagged "useful".
+Other objects are left untouched.
 * Before running the project make sure only one "State" component is Enabled (ticked).
 That will be the entry state
 * use advanceState() in your custom states to move on to the next state.